 Filming and taking pictures

-- Please direct any request for commercial use and filming to email@example.com.
+- Requests for commercial use or filming via firstname.lastname@example.org.

-Please follow the instrtuctions of the staff at all times.
+Please follow the instructions of the staff at all times.

-Reduced entrance fee for students, people with disabilities (70 %), and inhabitants of the ammer valley (PLZ 83435, 82433, 82488, 82487, 82442, 82497).
-Children/adolescents are considerd to be between seven and seventeen years old.
+Reduced entrance fee for students, people with disabilities and inhabitants of the Ammer Valley (PLZ: 82435, 82433, 82488, 82487, 82442, 82497).
+Kids are considered to be seven to seventeen years old.
 Children younger than seven are admitted without charge.
-There are no other reductions (for example for senior citicens, artists or ICOM-card owners).
+There are no other reductions (for example for senior citicens, artists or ICOM-card ownres).
 Members of the press may not generally enter without charge.
 Please make an appointment in advance.

 For guided tours please contact email@example.com.
 In addition to the fee of the guided tour, all participants are required to pay the admission fee.